 Project Information

 Through the piloting, MAR received in-principal endorsement from the Government and the Vietnam coffee sector.
-Building on this initial success, this project will involve the implementation of a cluster of approximately 25 new MAR interventions to be co-designed and implemented with farmers.
-IWMI and partners will also engage with Government agencies and the private sector to strengthen the enabling environment to promote public and private investment into scaling MAR as an approach to mitigate water-related climate risks for agricultural production.
+Building on this initial success, this project will involve the implementation of a cluster of around 25 new MAR interventions to be co-designed and implemented with farmers.
+IWMI and partners will also engage with government agencies and the private sector to strengthen the enabling environment to promote public and private investment into scaling MAR as an approach to mitigate water-related climate risks for agricultural production.

 Project Updates